Home Stretching Figure Four Stretch

 Step-by-Step Guide: How to Do the Figure Four Stretch

-2. Cross your right ankle over your left thigh, just above the knee.
-This creates the “figure four” shape.
+Lift your right foot and cross your right ankle over your left thigh, just above the knee.
+Your right knee should point outward, creating a “figure four” shape with your legs.

-3. Reach your hands behind your left thigh and gently pull it toward your chest.
-You should feel a stretch in your right hip and glute.
+Reach both hands through the space between your legs and clasp them behind your left thigh.
+Gently pull your left thigh toward your chest.
+You should feel a deep stretch in your right hip, glute, and outer thigh.

 Figure Four Stretch Variations